Arizona Weather Safety

 In the disastrous heat wave of 1980, more than 1,250 people lost their lives from heat-related illnesses.
-In the Chicago heat wave of 1995 more than 700 deaths in the Chicago, Illinois area were attributed to this event, and in August 2003, a record heat wave in Europe claimed an estimated 50,000 lives.
+In the Chicago heat wave of 1995 more than 700 deaths in the Chicago, Illinois area were attributed to this event, and in August 2003, a record heat wave in Europe claimed more than 20,000 lives.

 North American summers are hot; most summers see heat waves in one section or another of the United States.
 East of the Rockies, they tend to combine both high temperature and high humidity although some of the worst have been catastrophically dry.

 The U.S. Natural Hazard Statistics provide statistical information on fatalities, injuries and damages caused by weather related hazards.
 These statistics are compiled by the Office of Services and the National Climatic Data Center from information contained in Storm Data, a report comprising data from NWS forecast offices in the 50 states, Puerto Rico, Guam and the Virgin Islands.